renovatebot/renovate/docs/usage/key-concepts/automerge.md

 ### Automerge non-major updates

-Non-major updates in SemVer ecosystems shouldn't have breaking changes (if they follow the spec), therefore many users enable automerge for these too:
+Non-major updates in SemVer ecosystems shouldn't have breaking changes (if they follow the spec), so many users enable automerge for these too:

 ```json
 {